conservationtechlab/tinyscrubcam/esp32CAMBuild/rhinoDetection_continuous/README.md

    -The soldering board with the possitive and negative connections will also be available for your connections

-   -IF YOU ARE USING INDICATOR LIGHTS (follow the connections with the schematic: TX on the Feather must go on the rail along with the pin 13 of the ESP32-CAM and one of the LEDs to the faceplate)
+   -**ONLY FOR INDICATOR LIGHTS** (follow the connections with the schematic: TX on the Feather must go on the rail along with the pin 13 of the ESP32-CAM and one of the LEDs to the faceplate)

-   -If YOU ARE USING INDICATOR LIGHTS (PIR sensor middle pin goes to rail, ESP32-CAM pin 12 and the last LED to the faceplate)
+   -**ONLY FOR INDICATOR LIGHTS** (PIR sensor middle pin goes to rail, ESP32-CAM pin 12 and the last LED to the faceplate)

 -After completing connections between the devices you can use the hot glue again to glue the battery pack within the battery cartridge